OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Experiments

 \subsection{Ablation: Hierarchical Query-Document Pruning}

 A key design choice in DP is operating at two granularities, query selection and document selection, reflecting the two-stage sampling structure of retrieval training.
+To isolate the contribution of each granularity, we ablate them on FiQA~\cite{fiqa} (Table~\ref{tab:ablation_dp}), comparing three variants. \textbf{Query selection only} applies the dynamic schedule to $P(q)$ (as in \textsc{SampleQuery}) with uniform document sampling $P(d|q)=1/m_q$. \textbf{Document selection only} keeps query sampling uniform ($P(q)=1/n$) and applies the dynamic schedule to $P(d|q)$ (as in \textsc{SampleDocument}). \textbf{Combined (full DP)} applies both jointly.

-To validate this design, we ablate each component on FiQA~\cite{fiqa} (Table~\ref{tab:ablation_dp}).
-Query selection alone (NDCG@10: 0.517, Recall@10: 0.556) and document selection alone (NDCG@10: 0.516, Recall@10: 0.549) both improve over FT (NDCG@10: 0.514, Recall@10: 0.547), confirming that both granularities carry complementary signal.
-Their combination achieves the highest scores on both metrics (NDCG@10: 0.524, Recall@10: 0.559).
+Query selection alone (NDCG@10: 0.517, Recall@10: 0.556) and document selection alone (NDCG@10: 0.516, Recall@10: 0.549) both improve over FT (NDCG@10: 0.514, Recall@10: 0.547), confirming that both granularities carry complementary signal, and their combination achieves the highest scores on both metrics.
 This supports our core argument that retrieval-specific data pruning must account for the query-document hierarchy.

+This ablation isolates the \emph{hierarchy}; DP additionally relies on cosine \emph{scheduling} and \emph{soft} sampling, whose individual contributions we isolate through controlled single-component ablations on FEVER in Appendix~\ref{appendix:ablation_components}.
 An additional ablation on the static pruning data retention rate is provided in Appendix~\ref{appendix:sp_rate}.